Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 Could a US-based partner help with logistics, warehousing, or after-sales support?

 You order parts, but the container is stuck at the port.
 Your machine is dead in the water, and you have no answers.
-I've seen how a local warehouse 1 2 completely solves this nightmare.
+I've seen how a distribution center 1 completely solves this nightmare.

 Absolutely.
 A US-based partner is key for logistics, warehousing, and after-sales.
 They can hold local stock, breaking down bulk shipments for rapid local delivery.
 They also provide immediate technical support and process warranty claims without international delays.